ustwo/US2MapperKit/documentation/custom_transforms_tuples.md

 }
 ```

-Now that we have created a transformeer let's create mapping for our business Object
+Now that we have created a transformer, let's create mapping for our business Object:

 **Business.plist**
 <br/>